abusoww/dotfiles/README.md

     ### 🎨 UXTheme Hook
       1. **Open the WinHawk app and turn on **UXTheme Hook**. **

-        > 💡 This patcher allows non-Microsoft themes to be used on Windows..
+        💡 This patcher allows non-Microsoft themes to be used on Windows..

       2. **Download the theme ZIP file**
-        Go to the link and download the ZIP file containing the Gruvbox theme.

-      3. **Extract the ZIP file**
-        - Right-click the downloaded ZIP file.
-        - Choose **Extract All…**
+        Download the Gruvbox theme ZIP file → Right-click → Extract All…

       4. **Copy the `gruvbox` folder**
-        - Open the folder where you extracted the files.
-        - Find the folder named `gruvbox`.
+        - Find the extracted gruvbox folder and copy it to:
-        - copy this foler to this location
-          ```
-          C:\Windows\Resources\Themes\
-          ```
+        ```C:\Windows\Resources\Themes\```

       5. **Apply the theme**
         - Open **Settings** on your PC.